RingCentral pricing: Hidden fees + 6 Other things to know

 Pricing: $99 per organizer per month paid annually or $119 per organizer per month paid monthly

-• Unlimited AI-powered webinars and virtual events
+• Unlimited webinars and virtual events

-• Unlimited registrations
+• Unlimited registrations for your events

 • Event analytics and reporting